-Wright found himself idle at his home in Pocket-Greenhaven, a suburban city in Sacramento, California. home and called up a friend who was playing football for Sacramento City College and that connection resulted in a phone call from the head football coach the same night, a visit the next week and he became a Sacramento City Panther.
+Wright found himself idle at his home in Pocket-Greenhaven, a suburban city in Sacramento, California.
+He called up a friend who was playing football for Sacramento City College and that connection resulted in a phone call from the head football coach the same night, a visit the next week and he became a Sacramento City Panther.

 “…I was almost in tears talking to him.
 ‘You know I love this sport.
 You know how much football means to me.
 I don’t want to just be another statistic to the city and end up falling down the wrong path,’” Wright recalled saying to his friend.